ibmverse/verse-developer/_reference/reference.md

 * `applications.json`: This file contains the details of your application: where in the Verse UI your extensions will appear, how your application communicates with Verse, etc. See the `applications.json` [section](#registering-an-application-in-ibm-verse) for more information.

+##IBM Verse Container

+IBM Verse Container allows applications to contribute or remove UI at specific locations within the container.
+Path and Object are the ways the container provides the ability to target a location.

+###Path

+IBM Verse allows extensionss to contribute or remove UI at specific locations in Verse.
+A `path` is one way the container provides the ability to target a location.
+Here is an example of 2 supported `path`s:

+  * com.ibm.verse.path.mailRead
+  * com.ibm.verse.path.mailCompose

+com.ibm.verse.path.mailRead allows application developers to contribute an action under more actions button when viewing an existing email.

+com.ibm.verse.path.mailCompose allows application developers to contribute an action under more actions button when composing a new email.’

+###Object

+Another way for a container to allow extensions to target locations is by an `object` type.
+IBM Verse also supports an extension to add a button on Person object.
+For example, an extension is contributed to the bizcard cards which has a person object..
+Here is an example of a supported `object`

+  * Person (type = com.ibm.appreg.object.person)

 ## Verse Extension Points
 IBM Verse supports the general extension points defined by appregistry, like the `Simple Link` and `Templated Link`.
 Besides that, Verse also supports to contribute a `Widget` extension to add some `Widget Actions` to Verse UI page.
-For example, a widget can contribute an action to More… menu in toolbar when composing/viewing a message, or contribute an action to Verse business card.
+For example, a widget can contribute an action to More Actions… menu in toolbar when composing/viewing a message, or contribute an action to Verse business card.

 For a simple and templated link type extension, it will be rendered as a plain link on the Verse UI.
 Therefore, when a link type extension clicks, it will be open in a new tab/window.